Burung Petala Processions: The Grand Parade

-They day of the parade was the highlight of the month long festival.
+The day of the parade was the highlight of the month long festival.
 The carnival lavishly commenced from the palatial gate of Kelantan and continued throughout the main avenues of Kota Bharu to an area known as Batu Peringatan in Padang Bank, passing through various government complex and the residence of other prominent members from the Kelantanese nobility.
 The grand parade was divided into 38 parts, with some of the performances were held on a moving stage.

 There are 300 members of the Malay regiment accompanying the chariot, it begins with a unit of speared men from the imperial court who wore black, followed by candlestick bearers wearing a red uniform and a unit of riflemen that would fire celebratory gunshots during the procession.

 Behind the military contingent was a group of female palatial maids wearing a yellow shoulder cloth, holding a pedestrial tray with ritualistic yellow glutinous rice known as nasi semangat to strengthen the prince's spirit before the circumcision.
 The maidens were followed by a royal guards armed with weaponry of Keris and swords, while at their back was a group of maiden carrying a plethora of royal insignias: ceremonial box, handheld fan, silver container, Royal betel box, incense burner, silver water container and a multitude of other items from the imperial regalia.

 Following the royal entourage was an open platform of 5 Malay orchestras, staged by a Menora and Mak Yong performance.
 While the closed platform behind was occupied by the court dancers, elegantly posed in their classical Asyik and Joget costumes.
 However, in contrast to the preceding Menora and Makyong performers, they do not openly dance during the gala.
 Behind the court dancers was a Wayang Kulit performance and a Silat troop.

 The towering bird came after the performance.
 The climax of the imperial cavalcade, it ferried the prince together his two younger brothers with a senior religious clerics and the British resident at that time.
 The princes were seen to be donned under a richly woven ceremonial attire made from silk, they wore fine gold and jewelry with a keris nicely tucked around their waist.
 The chariot was mobilised by hundreds of men, all reciting the Islamic prayers and selawat.
 The men were all individually selected by their village headman from their respected kampung throughout the kingdom.

 The entourage ends with a platform for the percussion and the Great Kelantan drum, Known as "Rebana Besar".

 Trailing behind the men was dozens of sons from the noble families of Kelantan and the older relatives of the prince, all were attending to usher the circumcision carnival.